-Patients can opt to allow 23 andme to store their saliva sample for later, more comprehensive testing, should such testing become available.
+Patients can opt to allow 23andme to store their saliva sample for later, more comprehensive testing, should such testing become available.
 Cost has dramatically declined and comprehensiveness of the testing has greatly increased since the company started operations in late 2007.
-Residents of other countries can use 23 andme if their country allows.
-Because many SNP variants are statistically linked, the carefully chosen SNP set is actually more comprehensive than it might appear.
+Residents of other countries can use 23andme if their country allows.
+Because many SNP variants are statistically linked, the carefully chosen SNP set is actually more comprehensive than it might appear by merely comparing the 960,000 tested SNPs to the 10 million SNPs estimated to exist in the human population.